The Man Who Died in His Boat

 The Man Who Died in His Boat is the ninth studio album by American musician Liz Harris under the stage name Grouper.
 It was released on February 4, 2013 on Kranky.

 The album consists of outtakes from the previous several years, when she was in the process of recording Dragging a Dead Deer Up a Hill.
 A photograph of Harris' mother is featured on the cover art.

 Recording

-In a press release, Harris explained the title The Man Who Died in His Boat:
+In a press release, Harris explained the title The Man Who Died in His Boat, which refers to an incident on Agate Beach in Bolinas, California:

+Harris may be referring to an August 1998 incident in which the intact sailboat of Dr. William Groppe (1947–1998), a psychiatrist and sailor from Visalia, California, was found abandoned off the shore of Agate Beach, along with two weeks worth of provisions and his equipment still in working order.
+Groppe had been en route to visit his girlfriend in Hawaii; he was declared dead in absentia in October 1998.

 Speaking of the main protagonist implied in the title of the album, Drowned in Sound columnist Tim Peyton writes: "The mysterious pathos of this incident suits Grouper well.
 As Harris explains, 'the boat never crashed or capsized... (it) just slipped off somehow.
 And the boat, like a riderless horse, eventually came back home.'
 This haunting return of an unmanned vessel is spooky in a similar way to Harris's ethereal, multi tracked vocals."